← Back to Dashboard

 Frequently Asked Questions

-What are the standard and reduced CIS deduction rates for 2026/27?+
+What is the CIS deduction rate for 2026/27?+

 Can I reclaim CIS deductions if my business is not profitable?+